1. Considering Applying

-During the orientation period, there is an emphasis on teaching and prolonged lab rotations, of 3–6 months duration each, in at least two different laboratories of fellows of the Max Planck School of Cognition.
+During the orientation period, there is an emphasis on teaching and prolonged lab rotations (overall duration between 8-9 months), in at least two different labs of fellows of the Max Planck School of Cognition.
 A major feature of the orientation period is that students can acquire interdisciplinary or multidisciplinary perspectives on a common research theme (e.g., by combining IT and cognitive neuroscience).

 - Laboratory rotation